druce/druce.github.io/_posts/2024-06-05-limitations-of-chatgpt.md

 - Ask ChatGPT about a specific fact on a random Wikipedia page from [WikiRoulette](https://wikiroulette.co/).
 It will probably be correct if asked in a straightforward way, because it trained on Wikipedia.
 However, it does make stuff up sometimes.
 You have to be very careful to stick to questions where it has a well-grounded basis to answer from training or in the prompt.
 Also, if you introduce a small variation it may fail: [if it knows Tom Cruise's mother is Mary Lee Pfeiffer, it may not know who any of Mary Lee Pfeiffer's sons are.](https://arxiv.org/abs/2309.12288)

 - "What is this news story about?
 Classify it as belonging to national, local, business, politics, tech, sports."
-Good: classification tasks involving deep text understanding.
+Very good: classification tasks involving deep text understanding.
 Not as good: classifying over a very large list of classess, or doing regression to predict a numerical value, or unsupervised learning like clustering.
+ChatGPT's training has nothing to do with these tasks.

 ChatGPT is a poet, not a quant.
 It's a [wordcel, not a shape rotator](https://www.vice.com/en/article/pkpqzb/ok-wtf-are-wordcels-and-shape-rotators).
 It understands 'rhetorical logic' but not complex reasoning.
 Its understanding of the world is skin deep, notwithstanding sophisticated, even beautiful language.
 Some demos of it performing complex tasks may be cherry-picked or overhyped and there may be less there than meets the eye.